mvardaro/ooi_stats/README.md

 # description

-this repository contains the scripts that produce the statistics seen under `monthly stats` and `daily stats` at http://ooi.visualocean.net/. the repository is under active development. once finalized, the process will be documented and described in more detail.
+This repository contains the scripts that produce the statistics seen under `monthly stats` and `daily stats` at http://ooi.visualocean.net/.
+The repository is under active development.
+Once finalized, the process will be documented and described in more detail.

 # environment setup